FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsAccountMaintenance.md

 >
 > The Account Maintenance policy does not apply to unlicensed user accounts.
 For more information, see Unlicensed Accounts Maintenance application

 Before you create an Account Maintenance application, make sure that the `AccountMaintenanceApp` rules package is enabled in the Transaction Manager.
-For more information, see <a href="../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable" class="MCXref xref">Manage rules packages</a>.
+For more information, see [Manage rules packages](../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable).

 Use the following procedure to create an Account Maintenance application.